contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 3. 2027 CBS full

-CBS replaces PIS+COFINS+IPI.
+CBS replaces PIS+COFINS; the IPI is cut to zero (except the Manaus Free Trade Zone), without being extinguished.
 Full financial credit on inputs.
 Cash flow re-engineering required.

 4. 2029 IBS phase-in